SergeMerzliakov/javafx-app-1/README.md

     gradlew runApp2

+#### Application 3 - Multiple Controller + FXML files.
+Event Based Communication

+* Application with nested controllers/FXML
+* Controllers assigned dynamically, allowing dependency injection and better testing
+* Google EventBus used for publish-subscribe event communication between controllers
+* FXML based UI

+Start the application with:

+    gradlew runApp3

 ### What's Next ?

-Some of things I am thinking of:
+Some of things I am thinking of, in no particular order:
-* Multiple FXML + Controllers using event based communication with Google Event Bus
 * More advanced CSS Styling
 * TableColumn CellValueFactories for complex objects
 * Using asynchronous events to store application UI state (if you are sick of constantly opening and resizing dialogs)
+* TornadoFX